 No-Code Developers Are the Future of Tech — But How Do You Hire a Good One?

 But all of this momentum raises an important question: What does a successful no-code developer actually look like?
-If this is the future of the tech industry, recruiters and employers will need an idea of what they’re looking for in the talent market.
+If this is the future of the tech industry, recruiters and employers will need an idea of what talent they’re looking for in the employment market.

 While no-code tools don’t require coding skills, they do require programming skills.
 Think of it this way: Code is to language as programming is to poetry.
 A good no-code developer is someone who can translate abstract problems into requirements, architecture, design, and logic.

 In slightly more concrete terms, here are some of the specific skills and traits to look for in a no-code developer — plus some ways to evaluate candidates accordingly:

 At their core, no-code developers function as problem-solvers.
 Large, complex software products are simply collections of smaller features, and the best no-code developers can break complex problems down into smaller, actionable pieces.
 All software requires the creation of logical statements to dictate workflow to perform tasks; the ideal candidate will not only understand this concept, but will also be able to clearly dictate logical workflows.